 Both systems allow you to create and customise opt-in forms.
 These are forms that you put on your website or blog, and they are where people actually signup to your list.

-Personally I use specialist tools like Thrive Leads and SumoMe to create my opt-in forms, so these out-of-the-box forms aren’t of any interest to me.
-But both systems integrate with these tools, and many more.
+Personally I use specialist tools like Thrive Leads to create my opt-in forms, so these out-of-the-box forms aren’t of any interest to me.
+But both AWeber and ConvertKit will integrate with these tools, and many more.